SolomonRosemite/WPF-QuickLaunch/README.md

 # Features 📖
 - Create a config to start multiple apps at once.
-- Stop multiple apps at once.
+- Stop multiple apps at once (to stop you from getting distracted)

 # Built with⛏️